PayBy/botim-money-docs/docs/1_General/integration-guide.md

 - Create test merchant: https://uat-web-merchant.test2pay.com/
 - Apply for products: https://uat-web-merchant.test2pay.com/products/all-products

-PayBy processes applications on weekdays upon receipt.
+Botim Money Business processes applications on weekdays upon receipt.
 For special requirements, contact merchant@astratech.ae directly.

 ## Configure the API Key

-After your account is activated, download PayBy's public key and upload your own public key.
+After your account is activated, download Botim Money Business's public key and upload your own public key.

 Configuration portal: https://uat-web-merchant.test2pay.com/management/api-key

-PayBy uses asymmetric encryption to verify signatures.
+Botim Money Business uses asymmetric encryption to verify signatures.
 Asymmetric cryptography, or public-key cryptography, uses pairs of keys: a public key (which can be shared) and a private key (which must remain confidential).

 ### Merchant Public Key

 The merchant generates a key pair where the private key remains with the merchant and the public key is uploaded to the Botim Money Business system.
-When sending requests to PayBy, the merchant signs the request with its private key, and Botim Money Business uses the merchant's public key to verify the signature.
+When sending requests to Botim Money Business, the merchant signs the request with its private key, and Botim Money Business uses the merchant's public key to verify the signature.
 Successful verification confirms that the request was sent by the merchant and not forged by others.

 You can generate a key pair directly on the Botim Money Business portal.
 The public key is automatically saved in the Botim Money Business system, and you can download the private key.
 Store the private key securely.
 If your private key is lost, update the key in Botim Money Business immediately.
 You can also generate keys using other OpenSSL tools.

 ### Botim Money Business Public Key

-PayBy generates a key pair for each merchant.
+Botim Money Business generates a key pair for each merchant.
 Botim Money Business stores the private key, and the public key is available on the portal for merchants to download.
-When Botim Money Business sends responses, Botim Money Business signs the message with its private key, and the merchant uses PayBy's public key to verify the signature.
+When Botim Money Business sends responses, Botim Money Business signs the message with its private key, and the merchant uses Botim Money Business's public key to verify the signature.
 Successful verification confirms that the response was sent by Botim Money Business and not forged by others.

 ### IP Whitelist

-PayBy only allows API requests from whitelisted IP addresses.
+Botim Money Business only allows API requests from whitelisted IP addresses.
 You must configure the IP whitelist; otherwise, API calls will fail with an error.
 You can set one or more whitelist IPs.
 To allow any IP address, enter `*`.

 ## Verify in the Test Environment